-I have just finished a class for our Sydney therapist mentoring on our theme of speaking our truth with love.
+I have just finished a class on the theme of speaking our truth with love.
 We did the class based on a blog by Karen Salmansohn, which can be seen here.

 In it she terms the phrase a “front stabber”, meaning a loved one who stabs you in the front, by letting you know when you have been inappropriate etc, rather than run off and tell everyone else.
 I love that phrase!

 In the article she talks about reasons we hold ourselves back from telling loved ones our truth.
 Ranging from fear of being rejected, fear of change and vulnerability, to low self-esteem.